-Named after the river of the same name, with around 20,000 hectares of vineyards, it was classified as a DOC in 1990 and lies in the middle of the region Beiras
+The area named after the river of the same name with around 20,000 hectares of vineyards was classified as a DOC in 1990 and lies in the middle of the region Beiras

 in the North Portugal

 back.
-There are many strange cavities and depressions in the form of stone basins (Lagaretas), especially where there have been vineyards for centuries.
-Probably grapes were pressed in these plants.
-This typical process for Portugal, the grapes in the Lagares
+Especially where vineyards have existed for centuries, there are numerous strange hollows and hollows in the rock in the form of stone basins (Lagaretas).
+Grapes were probably pressed in these plants.
+This process, typical of Portugal, uses grapes in Lagares

-The area is surrounded on three sides by granite mountains and thus protected against the Atlantic....
+The area is framed on three sides by granite mountains and thus protected against the Atlantic....